vkotlyk/test-driven-security/README.md

 require('./output/encodeURL')(hbs);
 ```

-To summarize then encoding part remember to store use content in the raw format
+To summarize the encoding part remember to store the user content in the raw format
 and encode it at rendering time depending on context.
+Treat user data as data, not as code.

 ## Cross Site Request Forgery (CSRF/XSRF) [csrf]